InQBarna/traceback-iOS/DARKLAUNCH.md

 firebase dynamic links and Traceback, final decision will be based on firebase dynamic links.

+## SwiftUI

 ### Setup

-1.- Disable firebase automatic launch by setting `FirebaseDeepLinkAutomaticRetrievalEnabled` to `false` in your plist.
+1.- In order to launch firebase dynamic link resolution exactly when desired, disable firebase automatic launch by setting `FirebaseDeepLinkAutomaticRetrievalEnabled` to `false` in your plist.

 2.- Then, the firebase dynamic link resolution is disabled, see how to launch it manually